navidrome/website/content/en/docs/usage/admin/cli.md

   album     48        0
 ```

-The `Config` block tracks an internal fingerprint of `CoverArtPriority`, `ArtistArtPriority`,
+The `Config` block compares a fingerprint of six settings: `CoverArtPriority`, `ArtistArtPriority`,
 `ArtistImageFolder`, `Agents`, `EnableExternalServices`, and `EnableM3UExternalAlbumArt`.
-Changing any
+Changing
-of them does **not** re-resolve existing artwork: stored artwork keeps the result of the old settings,
+one of them does **not** update artwork that is already stored.
+Stored artwork keeps what the old
-and Navidrome logs a warning at startup.
-To apply the change to the whole library, run
+settings found, and Navidrome logs a warning at startup.
+Run `artwork reprocess --all` to apply the
-`artwork reprocess --all`.
-A full, unfiltered reprocess also records the new fingerprint, which clears
+new settings to the whole library.
+A full reprocess with no filters also saves the new fingerprint,
-the warning.
+and the warning goes away.

 ```
 Config